MIRI undergoing alignment testing

 After 10 days cooling in RAL Space’s large thermal vacuum chamber, a team of scientists and engineers from the MIRI consortium switched on the internal calibration source of the MIRI instrument for the first time on 10th May 2011.

-The photograph opposite shows the instant the images appeared on the test computer.
+The photograph above shows the instant the images appeared on the test computer.
 On the leftmost screen is the data from the Imager detector and shows, to first order, a flat field illumination.
 The middle screen shows a spectra produced by spectrometer channels 1 and 2 and rightmost screen shows spectra from spectrometer channels 3 and 4.

 The images were exactly as predicted and confirm that MIRI is in good shape to continue with the rest of the calibration campaign.